Category: Africa

 • Lions & Leopards

 Which animal would you compare yourself to and why?
 From a young age, I have been captivated by the majestic presence of big cats—lions, leopards, tigers, jaguars, cheetahs, and more.
-There’s something undeniably awe-inspiring about these mighty creatures.
-Among them, I am particularly drawn to the regal lions, their golden manes flowing like fiery crowns,…
+There’s something undeniably awe-inspiring about these powerful creatures.
+Among them, I am especially drawn to the regal lions, their golden manes flowing like fiery crowns,…

 • Muse: Windy Evenings and Lullaby